Brightening of dark trions in monolayer WS$_2$ via localization of surface plasmons

 In this paper, we report on the optical activation of the dark trion state in ML WS$_2$ at elevated temperatures (83 K-115 K) by exploiting Anderson-like localization of surface plasmons in a disordered Au film in contact with the TMD ML \cite{10.1063/5.0001451,PhysRevLett.82.4520}.
-Through temperature-dependent photoluminescence (PL) spectroscopy, we identify a distinct spectral doublet in the temperature range of 83 K–115 K, with the lower and higher energy peaks attributed to the semi-dark ($\ket{E_-}$) and bright trions ($\ket{E_+}$), respectively.
-A theoretical model \cite{danovich2017dark} suggests the semi-dark trion state ($\ket{E_-}$) to be a mixed state of the dark ($\ket{D}$) and bright trion ($\ket{B}$) states coupled via electron-electron (e-e) intervalley scatterings.
+Through temperature-dependent photoluminescence (PL) spectroscopy, we identify a distinct spectral doublet in the temperature range of 83 K–115 K, with the lower and higher energy peaks attributed to the semi-dark ($\lvert{E_-}\rangle$) and bright trions ($\lvert{E_+}\rangle$), respectively.
+A theoretical model \cite{danovich2017dark} suggests the semi-dark trion state ($\lvert{E_-}\rangle$) to be a mixed state of the dark ($\lvert{D}\rangle$) and bright trion ($\lvert{B}\rangle$) states coupled via electron-electron (e-e) intervalley scatterings.
 The Anderson-like localized surface plasmons in the disordered Au film contribute to the optical brightening of the dark trions and also in the enhancement of the PL signals from bright trions.
-Using polarization-resolved PL spectroscopy, we further show that the degree of circular polarization ($P_{\mathrm{c}}$) is negative at the peak energy of the semi-dark trion state ($\ket{E_-}$).
-Our findings provide experimental evidence of the brightening of dark trions in ML WS$_2$ above cryogenic temperatures and establishes a scalable strategy for accessing spin-forbidden states in TMDs.
+Using polarization-resolved PL spectroscopy, we further show that the degree of circular polarization ($P_{\mathrm{c}}$) is negative at the peak energy of the semi-dark trion state ($\lvert{E_-}\rangle$).